 Choosing a favorite Pixar movie is an impossible task we wouldn't wish on anyone -- not even Sid, the toy-torturing bully first introduced to audiences back in 1995.
-But with Incredibles 2 soaring into theaters this weekend, we decided to don our superhero suits and rank all 20 of the company's films, from worst to best.
+But with Toy Story 4 tumbling into theaters this weekend, we decided to pull our favorite play-things out of the closet and rank all 21 of the company's films, from worst to best.
 Grab a hanky -- things are about to get kid-friendly but emotionally devastating!

 The stamp of Pixar chief creative officer John Lasseter, who took a leave of absence in late 2017 over sexual misconduct allegations and has now left the company, will always be imprinted on the Pixar legacy.
 Specifically, his love deep love of automobiles.
 And after the middling Cars netted $10 billion in merchandise sales, Pixar pushed the inevitable sequel into production.
 Cars 2 is essentially a show floor for Happy Meal toys, doubling down on Larry the Cable Guy’s insufferable Mater by sending him on a global spy mission.
 Nodding to Connery-era Bond and packing in more action couldn’t prevent Cars 2 from clunking out.